spring-open-source/spring-boot-firebase-crud/README.md

 # Application Setup

 * Copy Contents of downloaded private key from firebase to ./rook-private-key.json
-* Specify the firebase database url in application.properties
 * (Optional) Port number and base address can be changed in application.properties

 # Run